Kids (film): Documentary

 The documentary We Were Once Kids was released in 2021.
 Directed by Eddie Martin, it explores the film's production, as well as the post-film lives of some of the cast.
 At the time of filming Kids, most of the participating teenagers signed a contract without knowledge about their rights and were left on their own after filming ended.
 The documentary was awarded for Best Editing at the Tribeca Film Festival.

 In popular culture

 The Adam and Joe Show S1E04 featured a "Toymovie" parody of Kids, titled "Toys".

 In the Eminem song "Guilty Conscience" (1999), Dr. Dre exclaims, "Man, ain't you ever seen that one movie Kids?"
 The lyric appears in the second verse, a vignette in which Dr. Dre and Eminem weigh in on a man contemplating date rape.

+Metalcore band Emmure has a song titled "I Thought You Met Telly and Turned Me into Casper" in their 2009 album Felony.
+The song is about a guy who is afraid he might have contracted an STI from a previous partner and is hoping to be negative after getting tested – "Please God, please God.
+Let me be negative."

 In August 2010, American rapper Mac Miller released the mixtape K.I.D.S., and its cover art, title, and some musical themes pay homage to the film.
 Some audio clips from the film are also part of the mixtape in between songs.

 On the film's twentieth anniversary in 2015, skateboarding brand Supreme launched a capsule collection commemorating the film.
 Actors Justin Pierce and Harold Hunter had been involved with Supreme since its incarnation and were part of the brand's original skate team.